• STUDENTS

 FREE EXPRESSION AND PUBLIC ASSEMBLY PROVISIONS

-The College will protect the rights of freedom of speech, petition, and peaceful assembly as set forth in the U.S. Constitution.
-Navarro College maintains the right to regulate reasonable time, place, and manner restrictions concerning acts of expression and dissent.
-Neither acts that are disruptive to the normal operations of the college, including but not limited to classes and college business, nor acts that invade the rights of others will be tolerated.
-Faculty, staff, and students engaging in a disruptive activity may be subject to disciplinary action.
-Any participant in a disruptive activity may face criminal charges.
+The College maintains the right to regulate reasonable time, place, and manner restrictions concerning acts of expression and dissent to ensure campus safety and to prevent disruption to the normal operations of the college.
+Acts that are disruptive to the normal operations of the college, including but not limited to classes and college business, or acts that invade the rights of others, will not be tolerated.
+This includes harassment or any infringement upon the rights of others.

 AREAS DESIGNATED FOR FREE SPEECH RESERVATIONS